RohitMoholkar/WEB_SCRAPING_TABULAR_DATA_PROJECTS./README.md

 - In this project, I followed a similar methodology as in Project 1, implementing python web scraping tools like BeautifulSoup and Requests.
 - The data extraction process involved obtaining medal table information from the JagranJosh website, structuring it into columns such as Rank, Country, Gold, Silver, Bronze, and Total.
 - The final step included exporting this organized dataset into a CSV file.
 - Explore medal standings, identify trends, and derive insights into the performance of countries at the Asian Games 2023.

+### Project3 Description.
+- Project Name: **SCRAPING TABLE DATA OF TOP 100 NSE MIDCAP COMPANIES FROM MONEYCONTROL WEBSITE.**
+- The aim is to extract detailed stock market information for the top 100 NSE Midcap companies from Moneycontrol.
+- In this project, I have used selenium library, selenium functions such as webdriver, Service, By.
+- Utilize the Selenium library to automate web interactions and extract dynamic table data from the Moneycontrol website.
+- Initially extract the column names using find_elements function, By.XPATH.
+And created dataframe.
+- Stock market data columns, including company name, last traded price, percentage change, volume, buy price, sell price, buy quantity, and sell quantity.
+- Then using same function find_elements, I extract the data about each companie, and append to the dataframe.
+- Created structured dataframe and then transform into CSV file to use further.
+- Gain access to crucial stock market data of top NSE Midcap companies for analysis, visualization, and informed investment decisions.